 To find the best machine learning model before serving it to the world, check out a tutorial that shows how to combine RAPIDS with Amazon SageMaker to accelerate hyperparameter optimization that shows a 12x speedup and 4.5x reduction in cost.

-In our virtual booth, learn about conversational AI inference at data center scale using NVIDIA Jarvis, as well as how to easily deploy a BERT language model using NVIDIA Triton Inference Server on Amazon EKS.
+In our virtual booth, learn about conversational AI inference at data center scale using NVIDIA Riva, as well as how to easily deploy a BERT language model using NVIDIA Triton Inference Server on Amazon EKS.

 Check all this out when our sponsor page goes live on Nov.
 30.